 An Android Wear device with Wi-Fi capabilities is like a bird with unclipped wings that's still locked in a cage.
 Adding cellular access to the SmartWatch 4 will allow it to operate over a cellular signal while untethered from your smartphone.

-The hope for cellular access in Sony's next smartwatch might be a little far-flung, as the first cellular Android Wear watch was actually canned before its release.
 Plus, it might not be practical, or even necessary for some users, but we'll always take more features over fewer if it improves the smartwatch experience.

 Better charging method